JPMorgan Chase

 Not everyone had access

 Chase had built something genuinely useful.
-The home insights pages: estimated value, equity position, market trends, neighborhood data, giving existing Chase mortgage customers a real-time picture of their home's financial standing.
+The home insights pages: estimated value, mortgage details, and neighborhood trends, give existing Chase mortgage customers a real-time picture of their home's financial standing.
 But the eligibility gate meant the product was only reaching customers who had already committed to Chase.
 It wasn't available to the customers Chase most needed to reach: homeowners banking with Chase who held a mortgage elsewhere, and buyers who were still in the shopping phase.

 Process